-Assessments that form the basis for the allocation to the profit-sharing scheme are to be based on Handelsbanken's corporate goals, calculated as return on equity (ROE) compared with peer banks in the Group's main markets, and on the Board's overall assessment of the Bank's performance and risk management.
-The assessment must also take into account the Bank's costs for capital and liquidity and is limited to a maximum allocation across Handelsbanken Group of SEK 850m (circa GBP 67m).
+Assessments that form the basis for the allocation to the profitsharing scheme are to be based on Handelsbanken's corporate goals, calculated as return on equity (ROE) compared with peer banks in the Group's main markets, and on the Board's overall assessment of the Bank's performance and risk management.
+The assessment must also take into account the Bank's costs for capital and liquidity and is limited to a maximum allocation per employee across Handelsbanken Group of SEK 100k (circa GBP 8k).

 Profit-sharing scheme allocations, are resolved by Handelsbanken Group through the Group Central Board.
 However, the UK Group's Board ratifies any allocation, taking into account overall performance.
 The performance assessment must be risk adjusted, and based on a perspective over several years, to take into account the underlying business cycle and any business risks, and on long-term sustainable profits.
 The assessment must also take into account the UK Group's cost of capital and liquidity.
-The Remuneration Committee shall decide if any individual adjustments to Oktogonen allocations in terms of malus and/or clawback shall be applied to relevant employees and/or leavers.
+The Bank's Executive Committee shall decide if any individual adjustments to Oktogonen allocations in terms of malus and/or clawback shall be applied to relevant employees and/or leavers.